Supporting Neurodiversity in the Workplace (Part 2)

 - Sensory sensitivity

 As a manager, it can be harrowing to first come across employees that exhibit these sorts of qualities.
-In embracing the spectrum, we recognise viewing things as either “good” or “bad” is reductive and rather seek to reframe the way we think of them.
-That in the right environment even hindrances can offer value.
+In embracing the spectrum, we recognise you cannot view things as either “good” or “bad”, that doing this is reductive and rather seek to reframe the way we think of them.

 - High impulsivity can also be good decision making